by Susan McCarthy

 When you’re debating whether to keep something, you can call up your image of future, clutter-free you and consider if you will want or need the object in your hand.
 You have envisioned your reason for minimizing your belongings and discovered what you will do with the time and space you create.

 Now researchers are discovering that visualization is such a powerful tool that our mind may view the goal as completed!
 The tension that’s a necessary component in motivating us to act is reduced by our imagery.

 Mindfully address potential obstacles

 The WOOP method – wish, outcome, obstacle, and plan – encourages us to also consider the obstacles that might get in our way (ah, reality, we can’t escape you).
 So, instead of simply deciding to declutter your dining table Saturday morning (or for ten minutes a day, each evening), think of the things that could get in your way.

-Recognizing these obstacles help you to better plan the actions you need to take.
+Recognizing these obstacles helps you to better plan the actions you need to take.
 You stay mindful instead of scattering your thoughts and actions in reaction to obstacles as they arise.
 This doesn’t mean that you have to plan for every possible stumbling block!
-Instead, expecting the problems, helps you be more proactive as you organize your home.
+Instead, expecting the problems helps you be more proactive as you organize your home.

 Declutter using visualization and mindfulness